 "We believe that priority should be given to applying these measures, especially the measure of withdrawing money from bank accounts or other third parties, before considering measures to restrict people's right to travel," VCCI said.

-Where bank account garnishment is effective and thorough, other restrictive measures such as invalidation of invoices or travel bans should only be used in very or exceptionally serious cases involving large tax arrears.
+Where bank account garnishment is effective and thorough, other restrictive measures such as invalidation of invoices or travel bans should only be used in very serious or exceptionally serious cases involving large tax arrears.

 VCCI analyzed that in most cases, the legal representative of the enterprise goes abroad not to avoid tax obligations but because of business transactions with partners.
-Such transactions can help the enterprise generate revenue so that it can continue to pay taxes to the State.
+Such transactions can help the enterprise earn revenue so that it can continue to pay taxes to the State.

 Moonlight